Feast of the Epiphany (trans.) – January 7, 2024: Arise, shine! For your light has come, and the glory of the Lord has risen upon you. Amen.

 Mother Diana rolls up the scroll and continues the sermon…

-A fire blanket, a tea diffuser, and a racers baton…these Magi have given us something to really think about, haven’t they?
+A fire blanket, a tea diffuser, and a racing baton…these Magi have given us something to really think about, haven’t they?
 And perhaps, they know that we are entering into a difficult year.
 2024, a presidential election year, which will exacerbate the steep divides in our country.

 January 6th sadly has become known, not for the Feast of the Epiphany, but for terrible violence, death, white nationalism, and threats to harm public officials.
 There will likely be more of the same.